-- The script performs sanity checks if the print fits on the bed.
+- The script checks to make sure the print fits on the bed.
 Verify it using a host software like Printrun or Repetier Host.

 End Valuefor the K-factor determines the range that the test pattern will cover.
 For example a

 End Valueof 150 will test a range of 100.

 K-factor Steppingdetermines how many test lines are printed for the above range.
 For example, a Stepping of 10 and a range of 100 results in 10 test lines.
 A stepping of 3 would not work in this example as 100 cannot be exactly divided by 3.
 The script will throw an error message if an exact division is not possible.
 In this case either the range or the stepping needs to be adjusted.

 Alternate Patternhas a second line of